mzhou02/mzhou02.github.io/_notes/ramsey-theory.md

 Perhaps, then, one could hope to prove Fermat’s Last Theorem by ruling out all such congruences.

 But this approach fails.
 Dickson (1909) showed that for large primes $p$, the congruence has infinitely many solutions.
 Though his argument was very algebraic heavy, a few years later, Issai Schur rederived this impossibility with a surprisingly elementary combinatorial argument.
-His result, now called **Schur’s theorem**, is a milestone in Ramsey theory, and widely considered the beginning of additive combinatorics.
+His result, now called **Schur’s theorem**, is widely considered the beginning of additive combinatorics.

 <br>
 <div class="card mt-3 p-3">